Croatia Work Permit

 Read everything about a character certificate.

 The Ministry of Foreign and European Affairs is very strict when it comes to the issuance of work permits.
-Certain grounds for rejection for the work permit are:
+Certain grounds for rejection of the work permit are:

-• If your health standards don’t meet that of Croatia.
+• If your health condition doesn’t meet Croatian standards.
 In the case of infectious diseases, your work permit application will be rejected.

 • Incomplete application form with misleading information.